Welcome to my research page! You can follow the links below (or scroll through this page) to see some summaries of current and past research projects!

 Coupled effects of albedo, evaporation, and roughness:

 Coupling with an interactive atmosphere results in much larger temperature changes in response to a decrease in land albedo, as well as a different pattern in the temperature response.
 The pattern results from changes in atmospheric energy transport, which drives high-latitude warming (which is then amplified by the loss of snow and sea ice).
 A large portion of the increased magnitue of warming to a decrease in land albedo can be understood through local longwave feedbacks in the atmosphere.
-In an offline simulation, decreasing albedo warms the land surface, but doesn’t change the amount of downwelling longwave radiation from the atmosphere.
+In an offline/land-only simulation, decreasing albedo warms the land surface, but doesn’t change the amount of downwelling longwave radiation from the atmosphere.
 In a coupled simulation, the same change in albedo initially warms the land surface; the overlying atmosphere warms both from increased sensible heating and by absorbing the increased longwave radiation from the warmer surface.
 The warmer air then radiates more LW back down to the land surface.
 Now there is more energy being absorbed by the land surface, which in turn results in a larger warming signal when the system reaches equilibrium.

 The pattern and magnitude of surface warming as a result of increased land surface evaporative resistance in coupled simulations is largely the result of changes in cloud cover.
 In particular, low clouds in the CAM5 atmospheric model are particularly sensitive to terrestrial evaporation in parts of the northern mid-latitudes.
 While decreasing evaporation from the land surface initially leads to warming (from reduced latent heat flux), in some regions this reduction in evaporation leads to sufficiently large decreases in atmospheric water vapour to cause loss of low cloud cover.
 This results in more shortwave energy reaching the land surface in regions with cloud loss, which drives the increased magnitude (and specific pattern) of warming in coupled simulations.